 Tip: adding salt to water will help release the shell when peeling the egg.

-Preparing Egg Filling
+Prepare Egg Filling

-Whisk yogurt, olive oil, lemon juice together and add to the mashed egg.
+Step 5.
+Whisk yogurt, olive oil, and lemon juice together and add to the mashed egg.
 Add remaining anchovy paste, chopped capers, parsley, ground black pepper, and cayenne pepper to the mashed egg.
 Mix until the mashed egg forms a thick creamy mixture.
 Whisk to remove large lumps.

+Step 7.
 Cover and refrigerate until ready to serve.

-These eggs should be stored in a covered container in the refrigerator for up to 2 days.
+Deviled eggs should be stored in a covered container in the refrigerator for up to 2 days.

 For the best quality, make and serve the same day.
-For convenience, you can make up to 24 hours in advance.
+For convenience, you can make the recipe up to 24 hours in advance.